greensopinion/flutter-vector-map-tiles/README.md

 ## Adding Hillshade

-A vector tile hillshade layer can be added to your maps by followign these steps:
+A vector tile hillshade layer can be added to your maps by following these steps:

 1. Add hillshade to your theme: